Linear Adversarial Concept Erasure: Experiments

-We replicate the experiment performed by \citet{gonen-goldberg-2019-lipstick} and \citet{ravfogel-etal-2020-null} on bias mitigation in static embeddings.
-Our bias mitigation target is the uncased version of the GloVe word vectors \cite{DBLP:conf/emnlp/PenningtonSM14}, and we use the training and test data of \citet{ravfogel-etal-2020-null}, where each word vector is annotated with the bias of the corresponding words (male-biased or female-biased).
-We run \cref{algorithm} to neutralize this gender information.
-See \cref{app:static-setting} for more details on our experimental setting.
-We perform 5 runs of \method\ and INLP with random initializations and report mean and standard deviations.
-In \cref{app:relaxation} we demonstrate that our method identifies a matrix which is close to a proper projection matrix.
+We replicate the experimental design of \citet{ravfogel-etal-2020-null} and \citet{gonen-goldberg-2019-lipstick}, which allows the experiment to ascertain the effectiveness of bias mitigation in static word representations.
+Our experiments focus on the static word representations given by the uncased version of the GloVe \cite{DBLP:conf/emnlp/PenningtonSM14}, which \citeposs{ravfogel-etal-2020-null} dataset annotates with a binary label for whether it is male- or female-biased.
+See \cref{app:static-setting} for further details about our experimental setting.
+We perform 10 runs of \method and INLP with random initializations and report mean and standard deviations.